K-Sato1995/gatsbyBlog/content/posts/JS-TS-Tips/index.md

 ## Use Early Return

-Use an `early return` to clean up your code.
+Use `early return`s to clean up your code.

 ```js
 if (condition) return